Your Browser is Out of Date

 Conclusion

-Cyber-attacks are becoming more numerous, frequent, and more difficult to detect.
-Implementing a strong security posture by implementing the latest security approaches positions your organization to respond to today’s cyber threat environment.
-There is a broad industry-wide transition to UEFI boot because of the security features and boot mechanisms available only when the system is configured for UEFI boot mode.
+Cyber attacks are becoming more numerous, frequent, and difficult to detect.
+Strengthening your organization’s security posture by implementing the latest security approaches positions your organization to respond to today’s cyber threat environment.
+The security features and boot mechanisms available only when a system is configured for UEFI boot mode is driving the industry-wide transition to UEFI boot.

 Read Full Blog